-Key Stage 3: A Vital Piece in the Curriculum Jigsaw: Two live webinar sessions focusing on how to create seamless learning as a springboard to Key Stage 4 and beyond
+Key Stage 3: A Vital Piece in the Curriculum Jigsaw: creating seamless learning as a springboard to Key Stage 4 and beyond

 This event will run:-